raybogman/pwa-studio-serverless/README.md

 Like to delete all at ones:
 - copilot app delete

-In case you like to check your current setup run:
+In case you like to check your current setup run:  (tip: export AWS_PROFILE=your-custom-aws-profile-name)
 - copilot app ls        # list the applications managed by copilot
 - copilot app show      # describe environments and services
 - copilot env ls        # list the environments
 - copilot svc show      # describe service and will gather information to present it in one centralized place in the console
 - copilot svc ls        # list services
 - copilot svc logs      # show service logs
 - copilot svc status    # show service status